carla-simulator/carla/Docs/core_map.md

 <td>A rural environment with narrow roads, barely non traffic lights and barns.</td>
 <tr>
 <td><b>Town10</b></td>
-<td>A city environment with two with an avenue, a promenade and different environments with more realistic textures.</td>
+<td>A city environment with with different environments such as an avenue or a promenade, and more realistic textures.</td>
 </tbody>
 </table>
 <br>